anp8729/Nifi_AutoDeploymentScript/README.md

 #Registry Bucket Names
 The from environment variable fromEnv in script should match exactly with the bucket name in registry.
 (Update it as per ur bucket names)

+Update NifiEnvironmentProperties -fp directory path inside script to the directory it is saved in or pass it as an argument.

+#Assumption:
+This script assumes you have Nifi Registry instance running and minimally the dev environment has the nifi-registry client setup.
+All the higher environments , if the client is not set up the script will try to set it up while trying to deploy.